Discrete Schlesinger Transformations, their Hamiltonian Formulation, and Difference Painlev\'e Equations: Introduction

-In this work we focus on the relationship between isomonodromic deformations and Painlev\'e equations.
-We need to distinguish between continuous and discrete isomonodromic deformations.
-In the continuous case we move the location of singular points and the resulting Schlesinger \emph{equations} reduce to Painlev\'e-type nonlinear \emph{differential} equations.
-On the other hand, if we deform the characteristic indices, the isomonodromy condition requires that the indices change by integral shifts, and so the resulting dynamic is discrete and is expressed in the form of \emph{difference} equations called Schlesinger \emph{transformations}.
+It is also possible to deform the characteristic indices of the system, but in that case the isomonodromy condition requires that the indices change by integral shifts, and so the resulting dynamic is \emph{discrete} and is expressed in the form of \emph{difference} equations called Schlesinger \emph{transformations}.
 Similarly to the continuous case, these transformations reduce to discrete analogues of Painlev\'e-type equations and the study of this correspondence has been a major research topic in the field of discrete integrable systems over the last twenty years, \cite{RamGraHie:1991:DVOTPE,PapNijGraRam:1992:IDPFDAOPE}.
-We need to remark here that Schlesinger transformations correspond to \emph{difference} Painlev\'e equations, but the other two types of \emph{discrete} Painlev\'e equations, \emph{$q$-difference} and \emph{elliptic-difference} Painlev\'e equations can also be considered in a modification of this approach.
+We need to remark here that Schlesinger transformations correspond to \emph{difference} Painlev\'e equations, but the other two types of \emph{discrete} Painlev\'e equations, \emph{$q$-difference} and \emph{elliptic-difference} Painlev\'e equations, can also be considered in a modification of this approach.

 Discrete Painlev\'e equations share many properties with the differential Painlev\'e equations, e.g., the existence of special solutions such as algebraic solutions or solutions that can be expressed in terms of special functions, affine Weyl group symmetries, and the geometric classification of equations in terms of rational surfaces.
-However, while it is well-known how to write differential Painlev\'e equations in the Hamiltonian form \cite{Oka:1980:PHAWPEIDESBPH}, the discrete Hamiltonian structure for discrete Painlev\'e equations is at present missing.

-The aim of the present paper is to study such discrete Hamiltonian structure for Schlesinger transformations.
-In particular, we present an explicit formula for the discrete Hamiltonian function of an elementary Schlesinger transformation expressed in the same coordinates as the Hamiltonian function of the continuous Schlesinger equations considered by Jimbo, Miwa, M\^ori, and Sato in \cite{JimMiwMorSat:1980:DMIBFPT}.
-Note that this explicit formula gives a convenient tool for computing Schlesinger transformations and consequently for the derivation of discrete Painlev\'e equations, since the usual computation of a Schlesinger transformation from the compatibility condition between the Fuchsian equation and the deformation equation is often quite complicated.
+Our goal for this paper is to describe, very explicitly, some aspects of such correspondence for the isomonodromic approach, following the outline above for the continuous case and adapting it to the so-called \emph{elementary} Schlesinger transformations.
+We do this in three steps.